 What Types of Injuries Typical Result From Car Accidents?

-If you are involved in a car crash, there is statistically a one in three chance that you or someone else will be injured.
-The nature and extent of the injuries varies widely, from scrapes and bruises, on the one hand, to life-altering injuries, and even wrongful death, on the other.
+If you are involved in a car crash, there is statistically a one-in-three chance that you or someone else will be injured.
+The nature and extent of the injuries varies widely, from scrapes and bruises, whiplash and muscle pain, to life-altering injuries, and even wrongful death.
 Common injuries suffered in auto accidents include lacerations, bone fractures, neck, back and spine injuries, concussions, traumatic brain injuries (TBI), and internal injuries such as damage to one or more of your internal organs.

 Some injuries suffered in car wrecks are obvious from the start.
-Others, however, are more difficult to detect, since symptoms may not appear until well after the accident occurs.
+Other injuries, however, are more difficult to detect, since symptoms may not appear until well after the accident occurs.
 This is particularly true of soft tissue injuries, where the symptoms at the outset may merely be stiffness, perhaps some numbness, soreness, headaches and the like.
-Some of these symptoms could also be an indication of a more serious problem, including a possible brain injury.
+Some of these symptoms could also be an indication of a more serious problem, including torn ligaments or a possible brain injury.

 Since medical injuries are not always obvious, John Kelly will seek compensation not only for your current medical bills, but the potential medical expenses for years to come.